KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 Notice we can leave the name blank.
 The value will be empty but the alert still displays with nothing inside.
   {% endhint %}

 1. Great!
 Now we can update the DOM with information about the order in the `submitOrder` function.
 We should also append extra text to their name so it sounds friendly.
 We can do this using **string concatenation**.
-Remove the alert message and replace it with
+In Atom, remove the alert message and replace it with
    ```javascript
 document.querySelector('.order-details').innerHTML = name + " would like a drink!";
    ```
   {% hint style='info' %}
 We are using `document.querySelector` here instead of `document.getElementById`.
-We are querying for the class `order-details` instead of element id.
+We are querying for the class `order-details` instead of the element id.
 The `Document` API has different ways to find and access elements from the DOM depending on what you are trying to access and how many elements fit the criteria of the search.
 Check out the references for the section to read more about the different ways to access elements in the DOM.
   {% endhint %}

 1. In Chrome, try adding your name and click the order button.
 Do you see your name added to the web page?